morallyearlgrey/Lagrange-Error-Bound-Calculator/README.md

 - Showcases specific examples of implementation

 **Instructions:**
-1) Does not require any input and only needs to be ran
+1) Does not require any input